**New**

-The trio to date is part of a long-running series.
+The first trio in English are part of a long-running series.
 The first thing you should know is that Stella Blómkvist is a pseudonym.
 Very few people know the true identity of the writer, it is one of the best kept secrets in Iceland.
 Despite speculation, remember what happened to Elena Ferrante, the mystery remains.
-Like their protagonist they may be a lawyer but perhaps we should just respect her/his/their right to privacy.
+Like their protagonist they may be a lawyer, maybe a woman, but perhaps we should just respect her/his/their right to privacy.

 There is no doubt the island of Iceland, with a population roughly the size of Cardiff, punches well above its weight on the international crime scene with several top writers; Lilja Sigurðardóttir, Yrsa Sigurðardóttir, Arnaldur Indridason, Sólveig Pálsdóttir, and newcomer Jón Atli Jónasson.

-Then there’s Stella, a unique voice; her protagonist, with a shared moniker, is an unforgettable creation; funny, clever and fierce in defence of her clients and the law.
+Then there’s Stella, a unique voice; her protagonist, with the shared moniker, is an unforgettable creation; funny, clever and fierce in defence of her clients and the law.

 The high profile Reykjavik lawyer first appeared in 1997 with a temporary hiatus in 2006 before reemerging, more fiery than ever, in 2012.
 Since, there has been an Icelandic TV show and in 2023 we were introduced to the novels here: